sumanth2k1/sumanth2k1/README.md

 - **Cloud Technologies**: Exploring AWS and Azure for deploying scalable applications.
 - **CI/CD**: Setting up automated pipelines for faster and more reliable deployments.

-### 🚀 Projects:

-- **[Project Name]**: A brief description of a project you’re proud of.
-Add links to GitHub repositories or live demos if available.
-- **[Another Project]**: Describe another project here.
-Mention what technologies you used and what challenges you overcame.